 The residency is intended to give a mid-career researcher the opportunity to spend focused time on their research/writing in a house in the Derbyshire countryside.

-The residency is available to Association for Art History members and will be awarded on the basis of a competitive application process; the deadline for applications is 12 October 2020 for a residency to take place the following year.
+The residency is available to Association for Art History members and will be awarded on the basis of a competitive application process.
 The recipient will be expected to give a talk on their work at the University of Nottingham in the term following the residency.

 This residency will enable the recipient to further their work in a quiet setting in a well-appointed, two-bedroom house with all household costs covered, maintenance and cleaning provided and with a £1,000 per month stipend.